 What about owning a business that only operates at certain times of the year—say a tour boat line in Canada?
-I saw an article recently about owning a seasonal franchise and it prompted me to put together my own list of pros and cons to owning a seasonal business that buyers should be aware of.
+I saw an article recently about owning a seasonal franchise and it prompted me to put together my own list of pros and cons to owning seasonal businesses that buyers should be aware of.
 Being the former owner of a tour boat line in Canada I have lived through them.

 Owning a seasonal business: the pro’s